Boards, Authorities, and Commissions

 The following are established boards, authorities and commissions that work together with the City of Sunbury to conduct specific duties and functions.

-To be eligible to serve on a board, authority, or commission, you must be a resident of the City of Sunbury.
-If you are interested in serving, submit a letter of intent to the Mayor's Office at 225 Market St, Sunbury PA, 17801 stating the board, authority, or commission you are seeking and a brief description of your qualifications for the position.
+To be eligible to serve on a board, authority, or commission, you must be a resident of the City.
+If you are interested in serving, submit a letter of interest to the Mayor's Office at 225 Market St, Sunbury PA, 17801 stating the board, authority, or commission you are seeking and a brief description of your qualifications for the position.

 Building and Construction Board of Appeals